-Tom Djll’s approach to playing the trumpet has been characterized from its inception by an anti-professionalism that locates itself within a political rather than musical continuum.
+Tom Djll’s approach to playing the trumpet has been characterized from its inception by an anti-professionalism that locates itself within a political economy, rather than a musical history.
 Although he had studied composition with AACM masters Roscoe Mitchell, Anthony Braxton, Leo Smith and others in 1979, Djll had barely taught himself brass rudiments at that time.
 Inspired by punk and DIY approaches to performance and soundmaking (Trans Museq, PiL, The Contortions, Alterations, Eugene Chadbourne), Djll eschewed formal lessons in lieu of nearly fifteen years of blazing an idiosyncratic pathway through the instrument based on his studies and performances of analog electronic music.
 Working with a Serge Modular Synthesizer from 1981 until 1999, Djll described his trumpet sounds as products of an “analog lip synthesizer,” among other colorful epithets.

 In 1989 Djll’s trumpet+electronics breakthrough was realized with the recording of TOMBO, using the Serge system’s endlessly disruptive causation chains to process, feedback-process, and process-feedback trumpet and mouth sounds into a noise-body-without-organs, the rhythm of breathing constantly modulated by fingers jumping back and forth between valves, knobs and patch cords.
 TOMBO was subsequently published by ReR Quarterly, along with Djll’s essay “Synthesizer + Improvisation = Impossible?”
 (RéR Quarterly Magazine, 3/3.
 1991, London: November Books: 12-15.
 ISSN·0954·8807) Djll’s collection Bootstrapping was named “Cassette of the Month” by EAR Magazine in 1991.
 Encouraged by this ringing endorsement, in 1993 Djll self-published MUTOOTATOR, the scintillating apex of his trumpet/Serge development.
 This set of improvised duets used a hybrid analog/digital live sampling and processing system (the “Mutootator”) of Djll’s own design, and featured William Winant, Tom Nunn, Jack Wright, Myles Boisen, and many others.
 MUTOOTATOR is recognized as a classic of improvised electroacoustic music.
 (Dan Warburton, 2006, Paris Transatlantic; Richard Kadrey, Covert Culture Sourcebook 2.0; Brian Marley, The Wire)

-Djll first encountered the “reductionist” wave in improvised noise-art in 1997, performing with nmperign in Santa Cruz, California.
+Djll first encountered the “reductionist” wave in improvised noise-art in 1997, performing with nmperign in Aptos, California.
 Djll went on to appear on the critically hailed Signs of Life with Bhob Rainey and Jack Wright in 2000, subsequently touring with Wright in 2002 and Wright and Rainey in 2004 (immortalized on Road Signs, Soul on Rice Prods SRPD04, 2007 – “Essential listening for anyone following the micro-micro end of the current improv scene.” – Cadence).
 Around 2001 Djll began writing about music with what can only be called a vengeance, publishing in The Wire, Musicworks, Signal To Noise, and News of Music.
-Djll contributed to the premature demise of online publications One Final Note and Bagatellen, and was flamed out of IHM just hours after joining, for his commonsense views on the insufferable preciousness of much of what the kvetchers were then calling “lowercase” — subsequently “eai.”
+Djll contributed to the premature demise of online publications One Final Note and Bagatellen, and was flamed out of IHM (just hours after joining) for his commonsense views on the insufferable preciousness of much of what the kvetchers were then calling “lowercase” — subsequently “eai.”

-Since forming the eai-baiting supergroup Grosse Abfahrt in 2004 (with Gino Robair, John Shiurba, Tim Perkis and Matt Ingalls) the combo has been lauded for its collaborations with Serge Baghdassarians/Boris Baltschun (on Creative Sources), Lê Quan Ninh/Frédèric Blondy, and Mathieu Werchowski/David Chiesa (on EMANEM).
+Since forming the supergroup Grosse Abfahrt in 2004 (with Gino Robair, John Shiurba, Tim Perkis and Matt Ingalls) the combo has been lauded for its collaborations with Serge Baghdassarians/Boris Baltschun (on Creative Sources), Lê Quan Ninh/Frédèric Blondy, and Mathieu Werchowski/David Chiesa (on EMANEM).
 A splinter group of this project is Kinda Green, a feisty duo with computer network pioneer Tim Perkis.
 From 2004 to 2010 they refined their John Cage tribute act, INTERMINACY, and were finally rewarded with a much-talked-about-but-not-reviewed-in-print appearance at the 2011 San Francisco Electronic Music Festival.

 In the new millennium, Djll’s resolutely nonprofessional performance practice has centered itself in live instrument re-building, wherein the trumpet’s identity is broken down and reassembled onstage, using bits of plastic tubing, rubber bands, whistles, squeakers, toys and other horn parts.
 More recent performances have seen the re-entry of actual electronic sounds into the language.
 The festering soundworlds arising from this gallimaufry of resonator/muters suggest a parade of chancy characters; Djll (a professional namer in daylight hours) gives them monikers such as Whirly Honkblatter, Zeppelin Launch Simulation Drone, the Nude Rubberlips Orgasm Chanter, and the Dissociative Tubular Identity Disorder Scalar Ambiguation Horn.
 Djll self-published a CD of trumpet solos, Bellerophone, in 2007, along with SMUDGE, re-examinations of the trumpet+electronics problem, on his Soul on Rice label.